MORPC Proposes Over $77 Million for New Transportation Projects

 Columbus, OH 43215

 MORPC will consider final approval of the funding commitments on May 13, 2021, and they will subsequently be incorporated into the Transportation Improvement Program for the appropriate fiscal year.
-The Transportation Improvement Program is a financially balanced listing of federal, state and locally funded projects that are scheduled for some phase of implementation or development in a four-year period.
-COTA and Delaware County Transit Program of Projects are part of our public involvement process.
+The Transportation Improvement Program is a financially balanced listing of federal, state, and locally funded projects that are scheduled for some phase of implementation or development in a four-year period.
+COTA and Delaware County Transit Program of Projects is part of our public involvement process.

 Public comments on the draft list must be submitted by 5 p.m. on March 28, 2021.

-Sign up to receive our News & Events
+Sign up to receive our